aa3956/Real-Response-Media-Task/README.md

 If you wish to give this task a try on live preview please complete the form in order to recieve your application to your email address, please check your Junk as that is where the email with the attachment and information is sent.
+Please wait patiently as the email to arrives in an estimated 2-3 minutes

 Please refer to this link in order to test: http://www.featwelt.com/Form.html